sconnel42/wedding-website/README.md

 - Floral design on sides of main picture
 - Convert CSS to SASS
 - Convert to Vue-Bootstrap
-- Make Big Dipper look right on mobile (make a rotated square)
+- Make Big Dipper look right on mobile (make a rotated rectangle)
 - Replace favicon with image of page curtain
 - Alt text for images with info
 - Prometheus metrics to Grafana for site up, page views, etc